Mapping Workflow

 Unfiltered image

-In contrast to the zero-loss imaging, you will fully retract the slit to create the unfiltered image.
+In contrast to the zero-loss imaging, you will fully retract the slit to create an unfiltered image.

 Thickness Map

-You can produce a relative thickness map relatively easily in the EFTEM technique by acquiring an unfiltered and a zero-loss image from the same region under identical conditions.
+You can relatively easily produce a relative thickness map using the EFTEM technique by acquiring an unfiltered and zero-loss image from the same region under identical conditions.
 Once acquired, you can compute the relative thickness map when you utilize the Poisson statistics of inelastic scattering:

 \(t/\lambda = -ln (\frac{I_{o}}{I_{t}})\)